DiggnDeeper/wp-dapp/README.md

 - **Tag Management**: Convert WordPress categories and tags to Hive tags
 - **Beneficiary Support**: Easily set beneficiaries for your Hive posts
 - **Customizable Options**: Control how and when your content is published to Hive
+- **Automatic Updates**: Get plugin updates directly through WordPress when new versions are released on GitHub

 ## Why Use WP-Dapp?